Fifty Years Ago, on December 8, 1974

 INCIDENT

 During all of this, Merz did not respond.
 He continuously walked around on the second floor of the house and occasionally fired a shot inside.
-Then, suddenly, Merz threw open a window and had a dialogue with Sergeant Andres and Police Officer Cleon Wingard on the side of the house; but he refused to throw down the semiautomatic pistol he held in his hand stating that he did not wish to see the pistol harmed.
+Then, suddenly, he threw open a window and had a dialogue with Sergeant Andres and Police Officer Cleon Wingard on the side of the house.
+He refused to throw down the semiautomatic pistol he held in his hand stating that he did not wish to see the pistol harmed.

 Seconds later, Sergeant Handorf lay dead with a bullet wound to his right eye.
 The bullet had come through his thumb and into and through his eye.
 Several officers rushed inside and found Merz dead with multiple bullet wounds.